murillo-group/sarkas/docs/tutorial.rst

 The instance ``type`` defines the interaction potential.
 Currently Sarkas supports the following interaction potentials:
 Coulomb, Yukawa, Exact-gradient corrected Yukawa, Quantum Statistical Potentials, Moliere, Lennard-Jones 6-12.
 More info on each of these potential can be found in :ref:`potentials`.
-Next we define the screening parameter ``kappa``, see :ref:`potentials-yukawa`.
+Next we define the screening parameter ``kappa``.
 Notice that this a non-dimensional parameter, that is the real screening length will be calculated from :math:`\lambda = a/\kappa` where :math:`a` is the Wigner-Seitz radius.
 Finally we define the cut-off radius for the Particle-Particle part of the P3M algorithm by ``rc``.